zouyajing/PhD_document_for_navlab/FLVIS.md

     * kitti_publisher.cpp.
 The node to publish image messages from KITTI.
 * voc.
 The ORB vocabulary for DBoW3.
 * CMakeLists.
 The CMake File for the FLVIS package.

+### 3. An example launch file

+Use flvis_d435i_depth.launch as an example to explain the usage of FLVIS.